2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 Part 9: ROI, Budgeting, and the New Metrics

 Marketing budgets in 2026 reflect a "consolidate and conquer" strategy.
+Gartner data shows martech now commands 23.8% of total marketing budgets — nearly matching paid media at 27.9% — as detailed in our marketing technology statistics roundup.
 According to Neil Patel's budget analysis, CFOs are scrutinizing tech stacks, demanding elimination of redundant tools.
 "Spray and pray" tactics are being defunded in favor of channels with defensible, attributable ROI.

 As AI agents automate content distribution, the marginal cost of sending messages drops to near zero.
 Consequently, value shifts to creating high-quality, distinctive content.
 Budgets are reallocating from ad spend to creative production (Digital Marketing Institute Trends).